Izemaj/Caeser-Cipher/README.md

 # Caeser-Cipher
 Caeser Cipher Encryption
-This helps to encrypt a message an equally decrypt a message using the shift number.
+This helps to encrypt a message and also decrypt a message using the shift number.